Hescorlpioanl/Hescorlpioanl.github.io/_posts/summaries/2023-05-15-Head-First-Object-Oriented-Analysis-and-Design-Book.md

 To determine which feature is the most important, Ask yourself the following 3 questions:

-1. Is it part of the essence of the system? if you can't imagine your system without this feature then it's a core part of your system.
+1. **Is it part of the essence of the system?**
+   If you can't imagine your system without this feature then it's a core part of your system.

-2. What does it mean?
+2. **What does it mean?**
-   if you don't really know what the description means, then it's probably pretty important to give some attention to this feature, anytime you think this part will take a lot of time or will create problems, start with it now rather than late.
+   If you don't really know what the description means, then it's probably pretty important to give some attention to this feature, anytime you think this part will take a lot of time or will create problems, start with it now rather than late.

-3. How do I do it?
+3. **How do I do it?**
-   features that seem to be really hard to implement, or a totally new programming task for you, you better spend some time searching how it will be implemented, to not create lots of problems down the road.
+   Features that seem to be really hard to implement, or a totally new programming task for you, you better spend some time searching how it will be implemented, to not create lots of problems down the road.

 The essence of a system is what that system is at its most basic level.
 Once you determine what are the most important parts to start with, you can start with any one of them.
 The point here is to reduce the risk so that we start with key features first.